SXSW: Covering Panels on Data Art and Privacy

 How a profile looks like in Chptr – Photos courtesy of Claudia Hinojos

 Chptr is an app for those who want to remember relatives and friends who have passed away.
 The way it works is very simple.
-People join a “profile,” which is the space created for that person, and anyone invited to that profile can add a “memory” or a “moment.”
-A memory can be a video or audio where the user can express their emotions or thoughts.
-A “moment” are pictures, videos, screenshots of conversations, or media that shows how that person was through moments in their life.
-The app is completely free and can be downloaded from the App Store or Play Store.
+People join a “profile” which is the space created for that person, and anyone invited to that profile can add a memory or a moment.
+A memory is either a video or audio where the user expresses their emotions or thoughts.
+A moment are pictures, videos, conversations or any media that shows how that person was for those who loved them.
+Chptr embraces memory, grief and love through the timeless space of technology.

 Neuralight